surajyadav91/local-macos-superwhisper/README.md

 - **NVIDIA Parakeet**: Uses state-of-the-art NVIDIA Parakeet model for accurate transcription
 - **Menu Bar Integration**: Clean macOS menu bar interface using rumps

+## Inspiration

+SuperWhisper offers NVIDIA Parakeet as one of its transcription models while the model runs locally, SuperWhisper requires a purchase to use.
+This project provides a free, local alternative using Parakeet model for personal use.

 ## Setup

 ### Prerequisites